OmarEhab14/FawryTask2/README.md

 ## 🖼️ Demo Screenshots

-Here are screenshots of the Quantum Bookstore running in the terminal:
+Here are screenshots of the Bookstore task running in the terminal:

 ### 🧪 Application Run Output